ArnaoutLab/diversity/README.md

 ## Diversity measures

 Once a `Metacommunty` object has been initialized, we can calculate all diversity measures for the metacommunity and each subcommunity for a set of viewpoints.
-Here we calculate similarity-sensitive species richness, Shannon index, Simpson index, and Berger-Parker index (viewpoint = 0, 1, 2, and infinity, respectively).
+Here we calculate the similarity-sensitive species richness, Shannon index, Simpson index, and Berger-Parker index (viewpoint = 0, 1, 2, and infinity, respectively) for the penguin metacommunity.

 ```python
 metacommunity.to_dataframe(viewpoint=[0, 1, 2, np.inf])